 ELSS funds are coming with various features, the following are the main features of ELSS mutual funds,

-Tax Deduction Under Section 80C: ELSS Investments made in a financial year are eligible for a deduction of up to ₹1.5 lakh per year, reducing your taxable income.
+Tax Deduction Under Section 80C: ELSS Investments made in a financial year are eligible for a deduction of up to Rs.
+1.5 lakh per year, reducing your taxable income.

-Long-Term Capital Gains (LTCG) Tax: Gains on ELSS are subjected to fall under LTCG rate of 12.5% on capital gains made in a financial year above ₹1.25 Lakh.
+Long-Term Capital Gains (LTCG) Tax: Gains on ELSS are subjected to fall under LTCG rate of 12.5% on capital gains made in a financial year above Rs.1.25 Lakh.

 You have to consider the following factors while choosing to invest in an ELSS mutual fund:

-Investing via an SIP is advisable if you are not willing to take higher risk.
+SIP is the right mode of investment for those who are not willing to take higher risk.
 When you invest through an SIP, you get the opportunity of investing in a fund across business cycles.
 This helps you get the benefit of purchasing the fund units across market cycles.

-When the markets are down, you buy more units while you purchase fewer units when the markets are bullish.
+You buy more units when the markets are down, and fewer units when the markets are bullish.
 Therefore, over time, your price of purchase of fund units gets averaged out and turns out to be on the lower side.

 You will benefit from this when the markets rise as you can realize higher capital gains on redemption.
 This benefit is not available if you invest a lump sum.